Open Networking Foundation

-The Open Networking Foundation (ONF) is a non-profit operator-led consortium.
-It uses an open source business model aimed at promoting networking through software-defined networking (SDN) and standardizing the OpenFlow protocol and related technologies.
+The Open Networking Foundation (ONF) was a non-profit operator-led consortium.
+It used an open source business model aimed at promoting networking through software-defined networking (SDN) and standardizing the OpenFlow protocol and related technologies.
 The standards-setting and SDN-promotion group was formed out of recognition that cloud computing will blur the distinctions between computers and networks.
 The initiative was meant to speed innovation through simple software changes in telecommunications networks, wireless networks, data centers and other networking areas.

-By June 2020, the ONF grew to over 200 member companies.
-Member companies include networking-equipment vendors, semiconductor companies, computer companies, software companies, telecom service providers, hyperscale data-center operators, and enterprise users.

-Current ONF Projects address major components of the carrier, cloud and enterprise mobile networks.